eNNOUNCER June 2023

 Want to Engage More with AAPT?
 Nominate Yourself to Become a Member of an Area Committee!

 After a rigorous search involving two exams, the American Association of Physics Teachers has identified the top contenders as members of the United States Physics Team.
-They come from California, Florida, Illinois, Maryland, Minnesota, New Hampshire, New Jersey, New York, Ohio, Texas and Washington.
-There are high school sophomores, juniors, and seniors.
+They come from California, Connecticut, Florida, Illinois, Kansas, Michigan, New Jersey, New Mexico, South Carolina, Washington, and Wisconsin.
+There are high school freshmen, sophomores, juniors, and seniors.

 Each year AAPT sponsors a competition for high school students to represent the United States at the International Physics Olympiad Competition.
 The mission of the U.S. Physics Team Program is to promote and demonstrate academic excellence through preparation for and participation in the International Physics Olympiad.
 AAPT is responsible for recruiting, selecting and training teams each year to compete in the International Physics Olympiad Competition.
 Your contribution is needed to support these high school students as they prepare to represent the U.S. internationally.
 Donate now!